estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 **What if we add Web Components to an app and not bundle them?**

-Lets dive in into the world of **plugin based architectures** using **Web Components** and learn how to plug them into **React, Vue and Angular** apps by dynamically importing them in our app from outside the code base, not bundling them.
+Lets dive in into the world of **plugin based architectures** using **Web Components** and learn how to plug them into **React, Vue and Angular** apps by dynamically importing them into our app from outside the code base, not bundling them.

 Also see an advanced use case by extending the functionality of the [Tour of Heroes](https://angular.io/tutorial)  Angular app, implementing an **advanced Web Component integration via a host Angular component**, to display the universe each hero belongs to.
 A [video](https://www.youtube.com/watch?v=CjbX5r5gvvo&ab_channel=Scotland%27sAngularMeetup) by [Nikos Tsokos](https://twitter.com/n_tsokos) from [Scotland's Angular Meetup](https://www.youtube.com/channel/UCWIfQn9vUayDkzrrDIjdAjg) about this app is included in the last section!